 Do not overtighten the friction adjuster.
-If there is too much resistance, it could be difficult to move throttle lever or grip, which could result in an accident.
+If there is too much resistance, it could be difficult to move the remote control lever or throttle grip, which could result in an accident.

 When constant speed is desired, tighten the adjuster to maintain the desired throttle setting.